 Having to approve every post stops the free flow of conversation that groups are meant to establish.

 Eventually, you can hire a moderator who can take care of the admin side of things for your group if you choose to.

 More often than not, there will be someone within the group who will be happy to do this for you for free because they see it as giving themselves authority within the group by helping out.

-A good example of this is the recent phenomenon of “Buy & Sell” or Bidding Wars groups.
+A good example of this is the recent phenomenon of “Buy & Sell” groups.

 These are hyper-local groups, often covering just one neighborhood or city, where members can post items for sale and bid on items to buy.
 Kind of like a new age garage sale.

 These groups sprung up organically by people looking to sell and buy items.
 The popularity of them caused Facebook to introduce the official “Buy & Sell” group type, which gives groups additional features like prices and for sale listings.

 There have been cases of people scamming or deleting posts if the buyers didn’t offer enough in a “best offer” post.

 To combat this, large groups often have 20 or more admins monitoring posts and keeping things fair.
 These large groups, often with 50,000 members or more, function like small cities, and the admins are the court justices and police officers keeping them running.

 Finding at least one person who is able to help you moderate a group is a good idea once the group gets to a certain size, usually around 1,000 members.